-Along with students and collaborators, I am developing a new project aimed at better understanding the factors that limit the distributions of various earthworm species in central New York and beyond.
-The earthworm fauna of New York State consists of about 30 species — some of which are native to North America and others believed to have been introduced from Europe and Asia.
-It is unclear whether many of these introduced earthworms are still expanding their ranges (and thus are a potential concern faced by managers of natural areas) or whether range expansion is complete.
-By understanding the factors that currently limit distributions, we can better understand just how active these invasion processes are.
+I am currently working to better understand the factors that limit the distributions of various earthworm species in the American Northeast.
+The earthworm fauna of New York State consists of about 30 species — some of which are native to North America and others that were introduced from Europe and Asia.
+Many of these introduced earthworms are expanding their ranges (and thus are a potential concern faced by managers of natural areas).
+Little is known at all about the native earthworms, such as Eisenoides lonnbergi

-Forest-floor ecology, invasive species, conservation biology, biostatistics, community ecology of mammals, vertebrate zoology
+Forest-floor ecology, invasive species, conservation biology, biostatistics, community ecology of earthworms and shrews, vertebrate zoology

 Articles in Journal of Mammalogy, Acta Theriologica, Biological Invasions, Forest Ecology and Management, Mammalian Species, Physical Geography, American Midland Naturalist, Journal of the Elisha Mitchell Scientific Society, Plant Ecology, Brimleyana, Journal of Parasitology, and others.

 McCay, T.S. and P.Scull.
 2019.
 Invasive lumbricid earthworms in northeastern North American forests and consequences for leaf-litter fauna.
 Biological Invasions 21: 2081-2093.